philipturner/MM4/README.md

-# TODO List

-MM4
-- Attempt to test with the OpenMM binary not downloaded or properly configured.
-- Test integration with molecular-renderer, with the package's 'add-simulators' branch downloading the branch of MM4 for the time being.
-  - Start with just swift-openmm, get it correctly reporting the available backends.
-This isolates the true problem from the MM4 code base.
-- In the MM4ForceField initializer, automatically invoke the OpenMM plugin loading.
-  - It should not print to the console under normal circumstances.
-  - It should fail if it doesn't detect OpenCL.
-Force it to use OpenCL, even for Nvidia GPUs, for simplicity.
-  - Access a non-thread-safe lazy global variable, so we don't load plugins multiple times in the same program execution.
-  - MM4ForceField initializer skips plugin loading, only if you've done the work to load plugins on your end, and supply a custom platform.
-- Once the entire software stack works on macOS, repeat the process on Windows.
-- Push an updated version of DocC that lacks the minimizer

 # MM4

 Molecular Mechanics force field, version 4.
 The simulator used to create _Nanosystems (1992)_, but updated with modern ab initio parameters.